nazgull30/GodotYodo1Mas/Readme.md

 <img src="/images/export_ios.png" width="500">
 After that you can use Export PCK/Zip to replace only *.pck file.*

-2. Here is a directory with xcode project.
+2. Here is a directory with Xcode project.
 For now GodotYodo1Mas.a file is a library of godot engine but without Yodo1 MAS SDK.
 You already compiled a required library before.
 <img src="/images/godot_ios_libraries.png" width="500">

-Rename file _libgodot.iphone.opt.arm64.a_ to _GodotYodo1Mas.a_ and copy-paste it to Godot xCode project.
+Rename file _libgodot.iphone.opt.arm64.a_ to _GodotYodo1Mas.a_ and copy-paste it to Godot Xcode project.

-Now library  _GodotYodo1Mas.a_ in xCode project contains MAS SDK wrapper.
+Now library  _GodotYodo1Mas.a_ in Xcode project contains MAS SDK wrapper.

-3. Use cocoapods to add all MAS SDKs in your xCode project.
-Create Podfile in xCode project via terminal command **touch Podfile**.
+3. Use cocoapods to add all MAS SDKs in your Xcode project.
+Create Podfile in Xcode project via terminal command **touch Podfile**.
-Do not forget to navigate into xcode folder with command _cd_ .
+Do not forget to navigate into Xcode folder with command _cd_ .
 4. Open the project's Podfile file and add the following code to the target of the application:
 ```
 source 'https://github.com/Yodo1Games/MAS-Spec.git'